-Traditionally referred to as the Día de la Hispanidad, Spain’s National day is the most important date for most Spanish in the national holiday calendar.
-Now celebrated on 12th October, it has its origins in 1892 as a celebration of the discovery of the Americas by Christopher Columbus,
+Traditionally referred to as the Día de la Hispanidad, Spain’s National Day is the most important date for most Spanish in the national holiday calendar.
+Celebrated on 12th October, it has its origins in 1892 as a celebration of the discovery of the Americas by Christopher Columbus.

 It is especially important this year, as it’s the first holiday period since the beginning of the Covid-19 pandemic where many restrictions on crowds and opening hours have been relaxed across most of Spain.